ArunkumarSelvaraj-M/Beginner-to-Advanced-Shell-Script-Examples/README.md

 This file contains a comprehensive list of commonly used Linux commands with descriptions, usage examples, and common flags.

+# Creating a more detailed README with examples and expected outputs

+content_detailed = """
+# Linux Command Reference with Examples and Outputs

 ## a

 ### `alias`